Meta-DSP: A Meta-Learning Approach for Data-Driven Nonlinear Compensation in High-Speed Optical Fiber Systems: Proposed method: Meta-dsp

-where $\mathcal{F}$ denotes the Fourier transform.
-In DBP, we use the use the discrete form of \eqref{D-eq} and \eqref{N-eq}:

-where $\mathbf{u} = [u_0,u_1,...,u_{N_t - 1}]$ are discrete samples, $N_t$ denotes the number of samples, fft and ifft is the fast Fourier transform and its inverse.
-In the simulation of fiber optic transmission, dispersion, and non-linear operators are used alternately, with a small step size chosen to ensure accuracy (usually hundreds of steps per span or more).
-However, the DBP algorithm often opts for larger step sizes to reduce the computational cost, typically 1 step per span.
-This significantly restricts the effectiveness of DBP, and even so, its computational requirements are still often prohibitive for practical applications.
-The specific algorithm structure is shown in Figure \ref{DBP}.
-Dispersion and non-linear operators are used in fiber transmission, while in DBP, the inverse dispersion and non-linear operators are used.
-The inverse operators can be obtained by simply reversing the $dz$ symbol in equations \eqref{D-eq-dis} and \eqref{N-eq-dis}.
-The DBP algorithm are shown in \ref{DBP_alg}.

-To enhance DBP's performance, Filtered Digital Back-propagation (FDBP) has been proposed, which assumes a low-pass filter for the signal power to achieve an improved phase rotation at the nonlinear step \cite{CNNDBP}, \cite{ESSFM}, \cite{fan2021combined}.
-FDBP algorithm is shown in \ref{DBP_alg}, where $c$ denotes a nonlinear power filter, which can be optimized during the model's training phase, $*$ in \eqref{FDBP} means central convolution .
-Meanwhile, in order to facilitate the training and inference of the model, we prefer to use the time-domain form of the dispersion operator in the Learnable Digital Back Propagation (LDBP).
-This corresponds to a one-dimensional convolution operation as given by equation \eqref{D-eq-time-dis}.
+To compensate for distortions induced by fiber propagation, the DBP method aims to reverse the propagation process by performing the inverse of the split-step Fourier method.
+It iteratively processes the signal through multiple backpropagation steps, each consisting of a dispersion compensation module and a nonlinear phase correction module.
+Dispersion compensation module can be implemented in the time domain use convolution operation $\mathbf{u} * \mbox{D-filter}$, the dispersion kernel "D-filter" is given as:

-Where $N_d$ denotes the length of the dispersion kernel and should not be less than the sample distance affected by dispersion.
+Where $F_s = R_s \times \mbox{SpS}$ is the sample rate of signal, $\mbox{SpS}$ is samples per symbol, and $dz$ is the step size of the backpropagation, $N_d$ denotes the length of the D-kernel and should not be less than the sample distance affected by dispersion.
 An empirical expression for this has been provided in numerous literature \cite{CNNDBP}.